cima-alfa/cima-alfa/README.md

 ### Universae DAW

-I am currently studying web app development at the Universae vocational education institute in Spain, Madrid.
+I am currently studying web app development at the UNIVERSAE Higher Vocational Training Institute in Spain, Madrid.
 Even though I have quite a bit of experience, I still have a lot to learn and getting a diploma should hopefully help with better job opportunities.

 <!--